- Megaphone pattern is a pattern that consists of minimum ofo higher highs and two lower lows.

-Basically, trading pattern is one of the easiest ways to trade because they will always have certain entry and exit points.
+Basically, a trading pattern is one of the easiest ways to trade because they will always have certain entry and exit points.
 What we have to do is just identify the pattern perfectly.

 In this topic, we are going to discuss a pattern which is about 85 years old and first mentioned by Richard Schabacker’s 1932 book: “Technical Analysis and Stock Market Profits,”.
 The pattern which looks like a megaphone is seen in a trending market.

 There are various nicknames for this pattern like Broadening wedge and Inverted Symmetric triangle.
-But in this topic, we will name it as Megaphone pattern.
+But in this topic, we will name it as the Megaphone pattern.